Survey Doctor is looking for beta testers 25% off with code SD2026

 The bottom line

 The PHQ-4 answers two questions at once: "Should I be evaluated for anxiety?" and "Should I be evaluated for depression?"
 A total score of 0-2 with both subscales below 3 suggests neither is likely right now.
-Higher scores, especially with subscales ≥3, suggest further evaluation with the GAD-7, PHQ-9, or both.
-This 4-question assessment is a starting point—it identifies who needs a closer look, not who has a disorder.
+Higher scores, especially with subscales of 3 or above, suggest further evaluation with the GAD-7, PHQ-9, or both.
+This 4-question assessment is a starting point.
+It identifies who needs a closer look, not who has a disorder.

 Start assessment